ams813/ams813.github.io/_posts/2012-05-23-pairing-typefaces.markdown

 Image

-<p class="caption sans-s-bold">Letters set in Dederon Sans and Minion reveal their shared inspiration.</p>
+<p class="caption">Letters set in Dederon Sans and Minion reveal their shared inspiration.</p>

 With this historic method, it’s important to be mindful of anachronism and to acknowledge the historic likelihood of a typeface appearing in a particular context.
 Because this strategy is more research-focused than visual, it is not mutually exclusive with the preceding methods.
 Feel free to examine typographic anatomy, look for similarity or contrast, and experiment with hierarchy just like you would with the preceding techniques.
 It will only make your pairings stronger.